 In April 2009, the FASB issued FSP FAS 157-4, Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly ("FSP FAS 157-4"), which provides additional guidance for estimating fair value in accordance with SFAS 157.
 FSP FAS 157-4 states that a significant decrease in the volume and level of activity for the asset or liability when compared with normal market activity is an indication that transactions or quoted prices may not be determinative of fair value because there may be increased instances of transactions that are not orderly in such market conditions.
-Accordingly, further analysis of transactions or quoted prices is needed, and a significant adjustment to the transactions or quoted prices may be necessary to estimate fair value.
-FSP FAS 157-4 is effective for the Company in its second quarter of fiscal 2009.
-The Company is currently in the process of determining the effect of the adoption of FSP FAS 157-4 on its consolidated financial statements.
+The adoption of FSP FAS 157-4 did not have a material impact on the Company's consolidated financial position, results of operations or liquidity.

 In April 2009, the FASB issued FSP FAS 107-1 and APB 28-1, Interim Disclosures about Fair Value of Financial Instruments ("FSP FAS 107-1 and APB 28-1"), which requires disclosures about the fair value of the Company's financial instruments for which it is practicable to estimate that value, whether recognized or not recognized in the balance sheets, in the interim reporting periods as well as in the annual reporting periods.
 In addition, FSP FAS 107-1 and APB 28-1 requires disclosures of the methods and significant assumptions used to estimate the fair value of those financial instruments.
-FSP FAS 107-1 and APB 28-1 is effective for the Company in its second quarter of fiscal 2009.
-The Company is currently in the process of determining the effect of the adoption of FSP FAS 107-1 and APB 28-1 on its consolidated financial statements.
+FSP FAS 107-1 and APB 28-1 became effective for the Company in its second quarter of fiscal 2009.
+The adoption of FSP FAS 107-1 and APB 28-1 did not have a material impact on the Company's consolidated financial position, results of operations or liquidity.

 In April 2009, the FASB issued FSP FAS 115-2 and FAS 124-2, Recognition and Presentation of Other-Than-Temporary Impairments ("FSP FAS 115-2 and FAS 124-2"), which establishes a new method of recognizing and reporting other-than-temporary impairments of debt securities and requires additional disclosures related to debt and equity securities.
 FSP FAS 115-2 and FAS 124-2 does not change existing recognition and measurement guidance related to other-than-temporary impairments of equity securities.
-FSP FAS 115-2 and FAS 124-2 is effective for the Company in its second quarter of fiscal 2009.
-The Company is currently in the process of determining the effect of the adoption of FSP FAS 157-4 on its consolidated financial statements.
+FSP FAS 115-2 and FAS 124-2 does not change existing effective for the Company in its second quarter of fiscal 2009.
+The adoption of FSP FAS 115-2 and FAS 124-2 did not have a material impact on the Company's consolidated financial position, results of operations or liquidity.

 In December 2007, the FASB issued SFAS No. 141(R), Business Combinations ("SFAS 141(R)"), which replaces SFAS 141.
 The provisions of SFAS 141(R) are similar to those of SFAS 141; however, SFAS 141(R) requires companies to record most identifiable assets, liabilities, noncontrolling interests, and goodwill acquired in a business combination at "full fair value."
 SFAS 141(R) also requires companies to record fair value estimates of contingent consideration and certain other potential liabilities during the original purchase price allocation and to expense acquisition costs as incurred.
-This statement applies to all business combinations, including combinations by contract alone.
+SFAS 141(R) applies to all business combinations, including combinations by contract alone.
 Further, under SFAS 141(R), all business combinations will be accounted for by applying the acquisition method.
 SFAS 141(R) is effective for fiscal years beginning on or after December 15, 2008.
 The Company expects SFAS 141(R) will have an impact on its consolidated financial statements, but the nature and magnitude of the specific effects will depend upon the nature, terms and size of the acquisitions that the Company consummates.